openhwgroup/cva6/README.md

 ```
 This runs the randomized program on Spike and on the RTL target, and checks whether the two signatures match.
 The random instruction mix can be configured in the `./tmp/riscv-torture/config/default.config` file.

-Ariane can dump a trace-log in Questa which can be easily diffed against Spike with commit log enabled.
-In `include/ariane_pkg.sv` set:
+cva6 can dump a trace-log in Questa which can be easily diffed against Spike with commit log enabled.
+In `include/cva6_pkg.sv` set:

 ```verilog
 localparam bit ENABLE_SPIKE_COMMIT_LOG = 1'b1;